Feature request #6445

 When a feature in the input layer overlaps more than one feature in the intersect layer, Intersect also splits it into separate features.
 I'll try to come up with a better description of the Intersect tool for the documentation, but I need to sleep now :)

-#6 Updated by Alister Hood almost 5 years ago
+#6 Updated by Alister Hood over 10 years ago

 When I read these descriptions I think that (b) is saying the output layer will contain all the features from the input layer which intersect the clip layer